mcsandeep/tyk-docs/tyk-docs/content/tyk-stack/tyk-operator/secure-an-api.md

 ---
 date: 2017-03-24T16:39:31Z
-title: Protect an API with Policy
+title: Protect an API with a Security Policy
 ---

 ### Introduction